 We welcome visiting and new riders to our time trials, but riders must be a member of Cycle Club Sudbury or another Club affiliated to Cycling Time Trials (CTT), for insurance purposes.

-For further details, use the link on the left.
+For further details, use the link below.
 For weekly Results and Points Series Results, see the postings at the foot of the home page.

 Per evening: CCS 1st and 2nd claim members; £4-00.
 Members of other clubs; £5-00